trevormunoz/automation/jupyterhub/README.md

 5. Github client id secret
 6. Github oauth callback url

+Items #1-2 can be self-signed certificates but users will get scary security warnings in their browser.

 Items #4-6 should go in secret.yml \(see below\), along with a value for `hub_configproxy_token`, [see Jupyterhub "Getting Started"](https://github.com/jupyter/jupyterhub/blob/master/docs/getting-started.md#security)

 ### Layout